 an interview for some colleges

-This increased complexity in the college application process poses a challenge to all families –– to every kind of student, to parents unfamiliar with the American college admissions system, and to parents who are new to the demands of college applications.
-Combining fifteen years of experience as an academic professor and a decade long career as a college consultant, I lead students to meet these demands, to advance their academic path and their skills in an area of interest to them, and to seek out research internships, collaborative projects, volunteer work or jobs.
-My personal approach guides students to see themselves clearly so that they can develop and leverage their character, intelligence and strengths strategically.
+This increased complexity in the college application process poses a challenge to all families –– to every kind of student, to parents unfamiliar with the American college admissions system, and to parents who are new to the current demands of college applications.
+Combining fifteen years of teaching and advising experience as an academic professor and a decade long career as a college consultant, I lead students to meet these demands, to advance their academic path and their skills in an area of interest to them, and to seek out research internships, collaborative projects, volunteer work or jobs.
+My personal approach to advising is nurturing, positive and inspiring.
+I guide students to see themselves and their potential clearly, and to develop and leverage their particular character, intelligence and strengths strategically.

 How I Work With Students